Is the property tax cap really 2 percent?

 If the budget is passed, how much will my taxes go up?

-The preliminary budget presented to the Board of Education on March 22, 2017 shows a projected 8.13% increase in the tax levy for next year.
+The preliminary budget presented to the Board of Education on March 14, 2018 shows a projected 10.11% increase in the tax levy for next year.
+(We estimate that the actual increase will be much lower once the budget process has concluded.)
 An individual’s property tax bill next year will be dependent upon the final budget tax levy amount, how much of the tax levy is allocated to a particular town, how the levy is allocated among residential and commercial properties, the individual property’s assessed value and market (full) value, and qualifying exemptions on the property.